Fleury14/aws-instructions/instructions.md

 You can also use `eb local status` in a seperate terminal to check the status of your local deployment. `docker ps` also relays some information.
 Pushing Control-C in the terminal that ran `eb local run` will stop the deployment, but it may not stop all the containers from running.
 You may have to shut them down with the command line or a program like Kitematic.

-### Step 5: Make sure your EB role has access to the repositorydocke
+### Step 5: Make sure your EB role has access to the repository

 To do this, you will need to search services for *IAM*.
 Under IAM resources click on *Roles: #* and find `aws-elasticbeanstalk-ec2-role` and click on it.
 Under the permissions tab, you will need to click the `Attach` button and apply the `AmazonEC2ContainerRegistryReadOnly` policy.
 This gives EB access to the images you just pushed.

 ### Step 6: git add/commit your Dockerrun.aws.json file
+e
 Or else it will not read it.

 ### Step 7: Create your environment